 The requirement to undertake a particular number of hours of work is specified in the assessment requirements of units of competency.
 Not every unit contains the requirement.
-In the Certificate IV in Veterinary Nursing, the core VET coded units include the work placement requirement, and in the Diploma of Veterinary Nursing, the units included in the specialisations include the requirement.
+In the Certificate IV in Veterinary Nursing, the core VET coded units include the work placement requirement.